Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 disadvantage is of course the fact that testing server can reflect at any time only the state of production + at most 1 additional task.
-On the other hand, my practice shows it's not a big disadvantage, especially when you configure the deployment with some statdard Continous Delivery tool.
+On the other hand, my practice shows it's not a big disadvantage, especially when you configure the deployment with some standard Continous Delivery tool.
 It can be done in e.g.
 Jenkins, some external service
 (<a href="https://travis-ci.com" target="_blank">Travis CI</a>,
 <a href="http://codeship.com" target="_blank">Codeship</a>,